mboro2000/KuPID/README.md

 ## Input

 To function, KuPID requires the following inputs:
-1. RNAseq sample (-i); should be formatted as a .fasta of the sequenced reads
+1. RNAseq sample (-i); Sample reads should by trimmed of any polyA-tails and / or adapters prior to submission.
+Should be formatted as a .fasta of the sequenced reads
-2. Reference transcriptome (-r); should be formatted of a .fasta of the reference isoforms
+2. Reference transcriptome (-r); Should be formatted of a .fasta of the reference isoforms

 ## Sample Tutorial